 Thai beef and noodles in white bowl, topped with diced green onions

 In my recipe for Kung Pao Beef, I shared my secret for getting the most tender beef.
-Don’t worry, it’s super simple and I’m using the same technique to make these Thai Beef Noodle Bowls!
+Don’t worry, it’s super simple and I’m using the same technique to make these Thai Beef Noodle Bowls.

 After a quick soak in the magical tenderizing marinade, the beef is stir fried.
 It’s then tossed with my famous Thai Peanut Sauce.
-The sauce that has been seen in recipes for Sweet Potato Buddha Bowls & Chicken Naan Pizzas.
+The sauce that has been seen in recipes for Sweet Potato Buddha Bowls and Chicken Naan Pizzas.
 This sauce is so versatile and you online need 5 minutes to whip it up!

 In this recipe, I tossed the beef and peanut sauce with rice noodles.
 For a low carb meal, you can mix it up and toss it with zucchini noodles.
 It’s also delicious served over cauliflower rice.